 I realise that sometimes I assume a certain level of knowledge when it comes to airline terminology, or a few well-known techniques regarding points maximisation.
 Occasionally I want to help plug that gap especially where it's not easy to find on the internet.

 This post is one of them.
 Back when I started getting into air miles in earnest, I wondered how I'd ever reach British Airways Silver or Gold.
-I was informed of the Amsterdam (AMS) to Jersey (JER — yes the one in the Channel Islands between UK and France, not New Jersey in the USA!) tier point run verbally at a Flyertalk do, and having a quick dig around on Flyertalk it's not exactly easy to find for a beginner.
+I was informed of the Amsterdam (AMS) to Jersey (JER — yes the one in the Channel Islands between UK and France, not New Jersey in the USA!) tier point run verbally at a Flyertalk event, and having a quick dig around on Flyertalk it's not exactly easy to find for a beginner.

 The idea is that you fly the shortest possible segments in regional Business Class (or “Club Europe” in British Airways terminology), and so each sector gets you 40 Tier Points.
 Do this a few times and you've boosted your Tier Point balance.
 The requirements to hit BA silver are 600 Tier Points, and Gold is 1500 Tier Points.
 A simple AMS-LGW-JER round trip will get you 160 Tier Points.

 In case you're not aware, a “mileage run” is a flight you do solely for the air miles.
-The “tier point run” is exactly the same, except due to British Airways' Tier Point system of elite qualification, it's adopted this name.
+The “tier point run” is exactly the same, except due to British Airways' Tier Point system of elite qualification, it has adopted this name.
 The principle remains identical.
 Quite handy too, because if someone said “I'm doing a TP run” then you know it's for British Airways points and not any other airline's.

 So why AMS and JER?
 Here are a few reasons: